srikanth-iyengar/homelab/README.md

 - [Keycloak](https://keycloak.srikanthk.tech) 🔐
 - [BookStack](https://bookstack.srikanthk.tech) 📚: A lightweight, self-hosted documentation platform for organizing and sharing information.
 - [Firefly III](https://firefly.srikanthk.tech) 💰: A personal finance manager for tracking expenses, budgeting, and financial planning.
+- [Litmus Chaos](https://litmus.srikanthk.tech) 🌀: A chaos engineering platform for Kubernetes.
+It helps you test the resilience of your applications by injecting chaos into your Kubernetes clusters.
+In this setup, we've deployed Litmus Chaos to enhance the reliability of our infrastructure.

 And soon to come:
 - [Kibana](https://kibana.srikanthk.tech) 📈